dxw/accessibility-manual/src/introduction/index.md

 ## What we mean by assistive technology
-Assistive technologies are products, systems and services that help people with accessibility needs to successfully access and use other products and service.
-Helping them to have independent, healthy and dignified lives, and participate in their communities and other aspects of life.
+Assistive technologies are products, systems and services that help people with accessibility needs to successfully access and use other products and services.
+Helping them to maintain or perform activities of daily living, to have independent, healthy and dignified lives, and participate in their communities.

-Assistive products are external devices or software used by people to maintain or perform activities of daily living.
+Assistive products are external devices or software used by people 3.5 billion people will need assistive technology by 2050 globally.
-3.5 billion people will need assistive technology by 2050 globally.
-Unfortunately, access to assistive products is not equitable and in some countries, only 3% of people have access to assistive products ([assistive technology key facts](https://www.who.int/news-room/fact-sheets/detail/assistive-technology)).
+Unfortunately, access to assistive products is not equitable and in some countries, only 3% of people have access to assistive products
+([assistive technology key facts](https://www.who.int/news-room/fact-sheets/detail/assistive-technology)).

-Assistive technology is not only used by disabled people.
+Assistive technology is used not only by disabled people.
 All people with accessibility needs may use assistive technology (if they have access to it and know how to use it).

 ## Why it is important to create services that work well for people with accessibility needs